top of page

 1. Test Your Soil pH

-Use a soil testing kit or send a sample to Western Laboratories in Parma, Idaho.
+Use a soil testing kit or send a sample to a local extension service.
 Knowing your soil’s exact pH helps you apply the right amendments.
-They will provide customers how to correctly collect soil samples which is important to follow.

 2. Add Organic Matter